MinishLab/model2vec/README.md

 <summary>  Txtai </summary>
 <br>

 Model2Vec can be used in [txtai](https://github.com/neuml/txtai) for text embeddings, nearest-neighbors search, and any of the other functionalities that txtai offers.
-The following code snippet shows how to use Model2Vec in txtai:
+The following code snippet shows how to use Model2Vec in txtai after installing the `txtai` package (including the `vectors`) dependency with `pip install txtai[vectors]`:

 ```python
 from txtai import Embeddings